The-Astrl-Project/legal/PRIVACY.md

 **Your Privacy Matters**

-***The Astrl Project*** respects your privacy and is committed to protecting your personal information.
+***Astrl*** respects your privacy and is committed to protecting your personal information.
 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our app.

 **Information We Collect**